 Adding a room full of sunshine to your property can add value to the home and increase your enjoyment of the space.
 For those with a green thumb, having a sunny, protected space to grow flowers, fruits, vegetables, or herbs is a great way to indulge in gardening.
 Plus, getting plenty of sunlight is important to your overall health.

 You have many options to build an add-on to your home that allows you to be closer to nature.
 Sunroom, solarium, or greenhouse – which is the right one for you?
-There are a few key differences to these similar structures, so let’s explore each before you decide.
+There are a few key differences between these similar structures, so let’s explore each before you decide.

 A solarium is intended to be used during all four seasons.
 Consequently, it has thicker glass than a sunroom would.
 The thicker glass has insulative properties that allow the sun’s heat to warm the space even in the winter.